by Davy Kraken

 “That still doesn’t explain why you feel you’re at fault!”
 I reminded Purlaka.

-“A group of agents involved with Operation Noah disappeared at the same time you did.
+“A group of agents involved with Project Noah disappeared at the same time you did.
 We later identified the Quorilaxian remains within the spacecraft as belonging to them.
 This action was executed in a highly organized and efficient manner, and only they possessed the collective knowledge to perpetrate such a catastrophe.”

 “Trust me: most Humans weren’t ready!
 You’re not arrogant!
 It was never your job to save us to begin with!”